 The choice is yours, but we strongly advise against it.

-How much divorce cost in Canada?
+How much does it cost to get divorced in Langley, BC, Canada?

 There are ways to make the divorce process more affordable.
 One way is to make sure you come fully prepared with all your financial data and documentation.
 This can help you reduce the amount of time that it takes to start crafting a solid settlement.
 The second is to ensure that you come with realistic expectations for your divorce and are ready to negotiate yourself.

 When you work with lawyers from Merchant Law you tap into decades of divorce law experience.
 You’ll partner with a tough negotiator who understands exactly how to get the best deal out of your divorce settlement.
 You’ll be working with a fearless litigator who can represent your best interests in court.
 In short, you’ll be well protected as you navigate this difficult process.